Mastering Managed Identities in Azure: Simplifying Authentication

 - →Understand the difference between system-assigned and user-assigned managed identities.

-- →Use MSAL or Azure.Identity SDK to retrieve managed identity tokens without secrets.
+- →Use MSAL or Azure.Identity SDK to retrieve managed identity tokens seamlessly.

 Why it matters